Indigenous Arts Grants Program

 Share (Dissemination Grant)

 Eligible projects include the following: tours, presentations, exhibitions, performances, screenings, web presentations of original artworks, limited reproductions, publishing, and translation.
+This program is intended to support the dissemination of specific completed works of art.

 Purely commercial self-promotion ventures are not eligible for funding under this program.

-Dissemination grants are available for individuals or small groups/bands at the established professional and emerging professional artist levels.
+Share grants are available for individuals or small groups/bands at the established professional and emerging professional artist levels.

 Total maximum annual dissemination grant amounts: